Manipur – Culture and Tradition

-Seeing the beautiful handlooms and handicrafts of these people, it shows how rich their art is.
+Seeing the beautiful handlooms and handicrafts of these people shows how rich their art is.
 The people here are superstitious but the belief in their religion and practices is quite reliable.

 People of all religions and castes live peacefully in this state.
-People of the Miti tribe are found here in large numbers and they all like to live in the valley as well as Naga, Kuki, Mizo tribes like to live in the hill.
+People of the Miti tribe are found here in large numbers and they all like to live in the valley as well as Naga, Kuki, and Mizo tribes like to live on the hill.

 People from East India and Manipur can speak in the Manipuri language.
 People living in Bangladesh and Myanmar also speak in Manipuri.
 People of Manipur also speak well in English and other languages.
 In this school, children are taught in five languages.
 Children are taught here in languages like Tangkhul, Kuki, Lushai, Hamar, Patte, and Thadu.

 People of Hindu and Christian religions are found here in large numbers, but people of other religions are also found here in large numbers.
 People here have their own distinct culture and they are also very proud of it.